Veritas Victims Project

 Iran VERITAS ProjectDocumenting Iran's Violence, Extremism, Repression and Terrorview victims map

-For 35 years the Islamic Republic of Iran has used violence and brutality to consolidate power at home and spread its radical revolutionary ideology abroad.
-Peoples of varied religions, ethnicities, and nationalities have been victimized as a result of the regime’s flagrant disregard for human rights and radical revisionist ideology.
-For example, ethnic and religious minorities, gays, women, labor activists, and political dissidents have suffered brutal repression, imprisonment and discrimination.
-Dissidents deemed to be enemies have been tracked down and murdered abroad.
-In its quest for regional hegemony, Iran has used murder and terrorism to undermine stability and security in nations across the Middle East, causing tens of thousands of deaths.
-And beginning with the 1979 Iran Hostage Crisis, the Iranian regime has reserved a special animosity for the United States, killing more than 1,000 U.S. servicemen and civilians in devastating terrorist attacks like the 1983 Beirut barracks bombing and through terrorist proxies in Iraq and Afghanistan over the past decade.
+For 35 years, the Islamic Republic of Iran has used violence and brutality to consolidate power at home and spread its radical, revolutionary ideology abroad.
+Domestically, the regime has persecuted women and girls, LGBT people, ethnic and religious minority communities, labor activists, and political dissidents, among others.
+Tehran has also assassinated dissidents abroad.
+And in its quest for regional hegemony, Iran has used murder and terrorism to destabilize the Middle East, bearing responsibility for the death of hundreds of thousands.
+And beginning with the 1979 Iran hostage crisis, the Iranian regime has reserved special animosity for the United States, killing more than 1,000 U.S. service members and civilians in devastating terrorist attacks like the 1983 Beirut barracks bombing and through terrorist proxies in Iraq and Afghanistan.

 It is the Iranian people themselves that have been the greatest victims of the Iranian regime, as it has sought to impose its radical ideology upon the nation without regard for human life and liberty.
 Women have become second-class citizens through a legal system that places them in a position inferior to men.
 Workers have been systematically deprived basic rights.
 Political dissidents are routinely executed and citizens are regularly detained and tortured for expressing contrary beliefs.
 Religious minorities outside of the regime’s radical interpretation of Shi’a Islam are marginalized and in some cases – such as with the Bahá’í – brutally persecuted.
 The regime has also placed cultural and economic constraints on non-Persian ethnic minorities such as the Baluchis, Arabs, Azeris, and Kurds, despite collectively comprising half of the Iranian populace.